 To see how the annual percentage yield plays out in real life, we’ll look at an example.
 Let’s say you’re considering opening a savings account, and the annual interest rate is 2.5%, compounded monthly.
 Plugging those numbers into the formula, you’d get (1+(0.025/12))^12 – 1.
 That would result in an APY of 2.529%.

 How Compound Interest Works

 When you invest your money, your goal is to earn as much interest as possible.
-Compound interest is often referred to as earning interest on top of interest.
+Many refer to compound interest as earning interest on top of interest.
 That’s because it’s the amount of interest you receive from your initial investment combined with the interest earned on top of that number over a period of time.

 Simple interest, on the other hand, is just the interest you receive from the money you actually invested.
 Compound interest is better for investors because it allows them to earn more money in a shorter amount of time.
 How quickly your earnings grow depends on how often the interest compounds, whether that’s daily, monthly, quarterly, twice a year or every 12 months.
 More frequent compounding means your money grows more quickly.

 If you still don’t understand why compound interest is preferred, an example might clear things up.
 Perhaps you’re torn between putting $2,000 into a savings account with a 1% simple interest rate and an account with a 1% interest rate that compounds annually.
 After one year, you’ll have the same amount of interest, or $20.